128technology/docs/docs/config_ha.md

 sidebar_label: Dual Node High Availability
 ---

-This document contains the steps required for configuring support for high availability (HA) on a single 128T router.
-Unlike traditional routers, where deploying high availability involves deploying two separate routers and using a protocol such as VRRP or HSRP to provide failover protection, the 128T deploys software instances (referred to as "nodes") in pairs, but are collectively referred to as a single, logical router.
+This document contains the steps for configuring support for high availability (HA) on a single SSR router.
+Unlike traditional routers, the SSR deploys software instances (referred to as "nodes") in pairs, but are collectively referred to as a single, logical router.
+These nodes are easily confWith the release of the 5.4 software, there are two methods available to configure high availability.

+The SSR provides significant flexibility for high availability configurations.
+Like traditional routers, the SSR software can be deployed as a single router instance on multiple platforms, and have High Availability configured in a dual router configuration.
+The SSR can also deploy multiple software instances (nodes) within the same single installation, and provide high availability across router nodes.

+This document contains the steps for configuring support for configuration of dual or multi-node high availability.

+Within this deployment model, there are two significant options to be addressed, which begin with the questions, do you need stateful failover, or do you need stateless failover?

+Stateful failover can be implemented using either VRRP or a shared MAC interface.

 ## Requirements
-Configuring high availability requires that two 128T routing nodes have at least one device-interface that is shared between them (referred to in this document as a _shared interface_).
+Configuring high availability requires that two SSR routing nodes have at least one device-interface that is shared between them (referred to in this document as a _shared interface_).
 Shared interfaces are configured on both nodes, but are active on only one node at a time.
-These shared interfaces **must** be in the same L2 broadcast domain; this is because the 128T uses gratuitous ARP messages to announce an interface failover, so that it may receive packets in place of its counterpart.
+These shared interfaces **must** be in the same L2 broadcast domain; this is because the SSR uses gratuitous ARP messages to announce an interface failover, so that it may receive packets in place of its counterpart.

-The two 128T router nodes that make up a high availability pair must be collocated due to latency sensitivities for the information that they synchronize between themselves.
+The two SSR router nodes that make up a high availability pair must be collocated due to latency sensitivities for the information that they synchronize between themselves.

 ## Before You Begin
 There are several things to be mindful of before configuring HA; the two nodes must be informed that they are part of a high availability set, and they must have a dedicated interface between themselves for synchronizing state information about active sessions.
 These steps will be covered in this section.